mcsee/Software-Design-Articles/Articles/TDD Conference 2021/Benefits Of Going Beyond The Make-It-Work Phase/readme.md

 - The code is fully aware of how the components are connected.
 - The driver's layers violate dependency inversion and open/closed principles and couple to implementation.
 - We don't have business entities or modules.
-- Debugging on hardware is difficult because we cannot map the defect to the error.
+- Debugging on hardware is difficult because we can't map the defect to the error.
 - Systems with the highest safety integrity levels need 100 test coverage.
 - We use mutation testing to measure our tests.
 - Any part of the code our tests don't exercise is out of our control.